Trans-Canada Air Lines Flight 831

-Trans-Canada Air Lines (TCA) Flight 831 was a flight from Montréal–Dorval International Airport to Toronto International Airport on November 29, 1963.
-About five minutes after takeoff in poor weather, the jet crashed about 32 km north of Montreal, near Ste-Thérèse-de-Blainville, Quebec, Canada, killing all 111 passengers and seven crew members.
+Trans-Canada Air Lines (TCA) Flight 831 was a scheduled Canadian flight from Montréal–Dorval International Airport to Toronto International Airport on November 29, 1963.
+About five minutes after takeoff in poor weather, the Douglas DC-8-54CF Jet Trader operating the flight crashed about 32 km north of Montreal, near Ste-Thérèse-de-Blainville, Quebec, Canada, killing all 111 passengers and seven crew members.
 The crash was the deadliest in Canadian history at the time.
 It was also the deadliest crash of a DC-8 at the time, and, as of 2025, the sixth-deadliest.

 Aircraft

 The aircraft involved was a Douglas DC-8 54CF series, powered by four Pratt & Whitney JT3D engines and delivered new to Trans-Canada Air Lines nine months prior to the accident.
 The aircraft was registered CF-TJN and was the 179th DC-8 built at the Long Beach, California assembly plant.
 The 50 series was the same length as the original DC-8 but with more efficient turbofan engines.